Switchback Travel (Jason Hummel)

 What we don’t: A bit stiffer, crinklier, and heavier than the Sabre above.

-To those that haven’t been introduced, Norway-based Norrøna is a relative newcomer to the U.S. market but has been a strong player for years in Europe.
+To those who haven’t been introduced, Norway-based Norrøna is a relative newcomer to the U.S. market but has been a strong player for years in Europe.
 Their gear exudes thoughtful design, quality, and Scandinavian style—it often reminds us of Arc’teryx but with a distinct look and often overbuilt feel (in a good way).
 The versatile Lofoten Gore-Tex is a core item for the company, and after a season of testing, we came away extremely impressed.
 The 3-layer Gore-Tex build provides bomber protection, we love the athletic fit for active use, and comfort is notable with a soft Gore C-Knit liner.
-The details feel well sorted too, with water-resistant zippers and easy-to-grab zipper pulls, along with an optional zip-in bib (a fun add-on that’s sold separately for $69).
-Additionally, for the 2024/25 season, the pants use the new PFC-free Gore-Tex ePE fabric.
+The details are well sorted, too, with water-resistant zippers and easy-to-grab zipper pulls, along with an optional zip-in bib (a fun add-on that’s sold separately for $69).
+Additionally, for the 2024/25 season, the pants use the new PFAS-free Gore-Tex ePE fabric.

 See the Men's Norrøna Lofoten Gore-Tex See the Women's Norrøna Lofoten Gore-Tex